GET YOUR WORK NOTICED!

 - Student researchers are required to submit a brief abstract indicating their intent to participate.

-- Participants must display a poster or creative product that can be viewed by those in attendance at the Symposium.
+- Participants must display a poster or creative product, or participate in an oral presentation or round table discussion, that can be viewed by those in attendance at the Symposium.

 - Posters should measure 36x48, include KSU logo, title of project, name(s) of author(s) including faculty mentor.